czanoli/ETH-Computational-Intelligence-Lab-2024/README.md

     ```
     src/models/fastText-0.9.2/fasttext supervised -input data/processed/fasttext_train.txt -output models/fasttext_model -autotune-validation data/processed/fasttext_val.txt -verbose 2
     ```
-    This will start the training with hyper-parameters tuning and it will last 5 minutes.
-Then it will perform the final training with the best set of hyperparameters-found.
+    This will start the training with hyper-parameters tuning and then it will perform the final training with the best set of hyperparameters-found.
 The validation set accuracy is displayed next to "Best Score:".

 ### CNN Training Pipeline
 - To run the CNN pipeline run (from ```root``` folder of the project):